Rita von Gaudecker: Life

 On 13 April 1914 Rita von Blittersdorf married the naval officer Gerhard Jobst August Moritz von Gaudecker.
 The marriage remained childless.
 After being stationed successively in Kiel, Constantinople and Wilhelmshaven the couple moved back to Pomerania.
-Here Rita von Gaudecker looked after what became a small network of several orphanages operated under the auspices of the Kapellenverein, the first of which had been relocated from Berlin to Kolberger Deep during the winter of 1916/17.
-A second was established in 1920/21 to look after the children of officers who had been killed in the recent war.
+Here Rita von Gaudecker looked after what became a small network of several orphanages operated under the auspices of the Kapellenverein, the first of which had been relocated from Berlin to (Dźwirzyno (known as Kolberger Deep in German) during the winter of 1916/17.
+A second orphanage was established in 1920/21 to look after the children of officers who had been killed in the recent war.
 Rita von Gaudecker was also in charge of a children's home in a house bequeathed to the Kapellenverein along Park Street Kolberg, where the focus was on children from villages who needed to be in the town in order to be able to attend school.
 For the younger children the establishment ran its own school under the direction of Rita von Gaudecker, helped by mostly young volunteers from the Christian organisation.
 Fund raising was a constant preoccupation, which she achieved both by personal visits to individual groups and using circular letters.
 Captain von Gaudecker kept the accounts.

 The change of government in January 1933 heralded a rapid and ultimately disastrous transition to a one-party dictatorship in Germany.
 It was far from easy to continue as before with the private running of a Christian children's home, with a shared Christian focus and frequent regular Christian worship.
 There was one senior Nazi who had once been a young helper at the home who was able to provide a level of protection.
-Nevertheless, the older children were obliged to join the Hitler Youth and then, following the outbreak in 1939 of another war, to become soldiers.
-Many came back from the front to spend any periods of army leave at Deep, but by the time the war ended, formally in May 1945, many had been killed in the fighting.
-At the start of 1945, with ethnic cleansing underway in the east, the children were able to escape to Mecklenburg.
-They were then sent back, however, and survived for a few more months in Deep, which was now being inundated with refugees being forced out of Eastern Germany in order to make space for Polish refugees being forced out of what had previously been eastern Poland.
-In Deep, as the Soviet armies over-ran the region, the dangers facing the von Gaudeckers, now in their mid-sixties, were doubled on account of their aristocratic provenance (and name) and because Captain von Gaudecker was a retired army officer.
-They fled or were expelled from Deep and until October 1945 survived hunger and sickness in the Berlin suburb of Treptow.
+Nevertheless, the older children were obliged to join the Hitler Youth and then, following the outbreak of World War II in 1939, to become soldiers.
+Many came back from the front to spend any periods of army leave at Dźwirzyno, but by the time the war ended, formally in May 1945, many had been killed in the fighting.
+At the start of 1945, with the expulsion of Germans underway in the former eastern territories of Germany, the children were able to escape to Mecklenburg.
+They were then sent back, however, and survived for a few more months in Dźwirzyno which was now being inundated with refugees being forced out of Eastern Germany in order to make space for Polish refugees being forced out of what had previously been eastern Poland.
+In Dźwirzyno, as the Soviet armies over-ran the region, the dangers facing the von Gaudeckers, now in their mid-sixties, were doubled on account of their aristocratic provenance (and name) and because Captain von Gaudecker was a retired army officer.
+They fled or were expelled from Dźwirzyno and until October 1945 survived hunger and sickness in the Berlin suburb of Treptow.